French Pronoun EN

-The French pronoun EN replaces a QUANTITY
+The French Pronoun EN Replaces a Quantity

-EN refers to a noun that is introduced by:
+The French pronoun EN refers to a noun that is introduced by:

 De / de la / du / des / d’ / un, une or any other number